m00qek/nvim-contabs/README.md

-vim-contabs
+nvim-contabs
 Contextual tabs for neovim

-====
+---

-this plugin adds some functions and `fzf` commands to change the working directory of current tab (using the `tcd` command from neovim).
+this plugin adds some functions and `[fzf](https://github.com/junegunn/fzf) commands to change the working directory of current tab (using the `tcd` command from neovim).

 ### Installation

-vim-contabs depends on _fzf.vim_ and, optionally, on _vim-airline_.
-If you use
+nvim-contabs depends on [fzf](https://github.com/junegunn/fzf) and, optionally, on [vim-airline](https://github.com/vim-airline/vim-airline).
+If you use vim-plug:
-vim-plug:

 ```
 Plug 'm00qeka/vim-contabs'
 ```